busemorose/RaDisMod/README.md

 RaDisMod requires an installation of R `4.0.0`.
 The instruction for the installation and the download of R can be found on the [CRAN website](https://cran.r-project.org/).

-Once R is installed, KarstID can be installed from [GitHub](https://github.com/busemorose/RaDisMod).
+Once R is installed, RaDisMod can be installed from [GitHub](https://github.com/busemorose/RaDisMod).

 ``` r
 if (!require("devtools")) install.packages("devtools") # install devtools package if needed